mobri2a/vulcanusmax/README.md

 # Operate

 ## UBL

-**Glass Bed**: (kept for future reference - printer no longer uses a glass bed) Bed Leveling is a multi-step process.
-Simply running the UBL gcode is not enough.
-UBL detects the aluminum plate using the inductive sensor.
-It does not detect the glass surface of the bed.
-Always level a HOT bed (60c).
-The difference in distance between cold (20c) and hot is as much as -1 mm (into the bed).

-For glass beds follow up *G29 P3 T* with *Edit Mesh* from the printer's console.
-This will position the nozzle to every point in the grid, with the *nozzle* (not the probe) over the point.
-Use a feeler gauge or paper to adjust the height.

 **Flex Plate**: UBL works very well with the BuildTak flexible build plate system.
 A script has been configured on Octopi for this purpose.